 In "Ariel," when River wakes up behind Jayne, her first words are "Copper for a kiss?"
 There's a bunch of other little things in the series too, like Jayne calling River "cute" in the pilot, and the "man parts" commentary in "Trash".

-According to Word of God in the Serenity commentary, Jayne has no long-term love interests aside from a "lingering crush" on Kaylee.
+According to the Serenity commentary, Jayne has no long-term love interests aside from a "lingering crush" on Kaylee.
 It explains some of his hostility and slight jealousy towards Simon.

 After Inara runs into Mal after he had slept with Nandy, she breaks down in tears in private, and Nandy confronts Mal over it - which would have been resolved, had the villain's goons not start their assault then.

 Shoot Out the Lock: Subverted in "Ariel," when Jayne tries to use the Alliance-issue stun rifle to try to blow out the lock to get himself and the Tams away from the Hands of Blue.
 It isn't designed for this kind of thing, though Mal's shotgun does a much better job.

 Jayne:Se-niou high-tech Alliance crap!

 Shoot The Hostage Taker: An Alliance lawman takes River hostage at gunpoint and gets out about half a sentence of demands before Mal storms in and shoots him in the face.

 Shot to the Heart: Done twice in the episode "Out Of Gas."
 Simon administers one to Zoe after she's injured in an explosion, and later Mal does it to himself to stay conscious after he is gut-shot.